How does it work?

 Here we mean « math » very broadly, and more applied topics like physics or computer science are abundantly welcome.
 It just has to be the case that a viewer/reader might come away knowing something mathematical they didn't before.

 The topic could be at any level, whether that's basic math for young children or higher-level math.
-If you're assuming a certain background level for the target audience, kindly mention it below.

 What software should I use?